snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 	echo "Sending SNS for job completion" && sleep 2
 {% endhighlight %}

 By default Make will attempt to build the first rule found in the supplied Makefile - I like to call the first rule `done` and make it dependent on the last task in our DAG.
-You can see that the rest of our rules consist of a name or "target", one or more dependencies on other targets, and the shell command to run, on a tab-indented newline.
+You can see that the rest of our rules consist of:

+1. A name or "target"
+2. One or more dependencies on other targets, after the `:`
+3. The shell command to run, on a tab-indented newline

 To learn a lot more about the Makefile syntax, check out the [GNU make manual] [make-docs].

 Let's visualize this Makefile, using the [makefile2dot] [makefile2dot] Python script: